jagoe/fvtt-module-inactive-tokens/README.md

 * by id, e.g.: `game.canvas.tokens.get(id)`
 * from the canvas, e.g.: `game.canvas.tokens.documentCollection[id]` or `game.canvas.tokens.documentCollection.contents[0]`

+## Dependencies

+### `socketlib`

+This modul requires [`socketlib](https://foundryvtt.com/packages/socketlib) to be installed in order to function.

-## `libWrapper`
+### `libWrapper`

-This module uses the [`libWrapper`](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
+This module uses the [`libWrapper`](https://foundryvtt.com/packages/lib-wrapper) library for wrapping core methods.
 While this is not a hard dependency, it is recommended to install it for the best experience and compatibility with other modules.\
 You will get another reminder if you load the module without `libWrapper` being present.

 ## License